Insights

 Bark connection failure on iPhone The most basic failure: Bark repeatedly could not connect to my son's iPhone.

-This was the deal breaker.
+This was the key issue for me.

-Ninety-nine percent of the time, Bark would not connect to my son's iPhone.
+The majority of the time, Bark would not connect to my son's iPhone.
 Even when I manually tried to force a scan.
 Even when I followed their setup steps.
 Even after months of trying.
+I spent many frustrating hours on this.
+Restarting.
+Reconnecting.
+Re-authorising.
+Reading support articles.
+Trying again.

-Most attempts ended the same way: no scan, no data, no alerts.
+Most attempts ended the same way: no scan, no data, and no alerts.
 For a monitoring product, that means no protection.

 If a safety product cannot reliably connect to the device it is meant to monitor, it does not work.